HBC, Haebangchon (해방촌), my home in Seoul. It’s an area I happened upon by a chance request, happily so.

 Fair warning, bring an umbrella.
 I did have culture shock at the extent to which locals use umbrellas.
 It will be barely sprinkling and every person has themselves protected.
 I discovered later that it’s not out of inability to handle a little rain, it’s because the pollution of the city is absorbed through the water cycle and dropped back on the city.
 So locals, being smarter than myself, protect themselves from the unhealthy acid of the rain.
 I’m over here trooping through the rain as if I have all the guts in town.
 Joke’s on me.

 Although, I still don’t understand the umbrellas in the sun habit.
 The need to remain extremely pale is quite a strange phenomenon here.
 I suppose each culture has it’s own flaws with idealistic beauty standards.
 Girls will have a face covered in makeup several shades lighter than their natural tone, obvious at the neck line.
 But Americans are bad about making their face orange.
 Girls, your natural color is beautiful, embrace it. ♡

 When I first got to Seoul, I noticed the colors!
 Everywhere patterns combine with nature and manmade to create a blogger’s heaven for me.
 I love getting lost in HBC, I always find something interesting and beautiful to snap a photo of, never wanting to forget the beauty.

-As far as the locals go, some say hello back like in the South, but most will not initiate the conversation.
-Of I make the effort, however, I am usually responded with happiness and a smile.
+As far as the locals go, well some you fall in love with.
+The strangers on the street, some say hello back like in the South, but most will not initiate the conversation.
+If I make the effort, however, I am usually responded with happiness and a smile.
 Korean culture is a little different than Southern hospitality.
 I have toned down a little bit, but y’all my roots run deep, and I am who I am.

 ♡ live the wonder, vagabond your vida.